unyt-org/uix/docs/manual/01 Getting Started.md

 > [!WARNING]
 > Note that HTTP cookies are shared between all localhost applications, regardless of port.
-> This can lead to unexpected behaviour when opening multiple apps that are running on different ports in the same browser (e.g. client endpoints and theme data might get overridden).
+> This can lead to unexpected behavior when opening multiple apps that are running on different ports in the same browser (e.g. client endpoints and theme data might get overridden).

 ## Helpful articles